-When you run out of steam, stroll back up Main Street, packages in hand, and collapse into a comfortable bed at your Freeport B&B.
+When you run out of steam, stroll back up Main Street, packages in hand, and collapse into a porch rocker with a glass of wine at your Freeport B&B.

 Today there are choices to make.
 What should we try to do, and what shall we opt to leave for a return visit?

 If the weather is nice, enjoy a beautiful walk along the shore at Wolfs Neck State park, Winslow Park or a moderate hike for the view from the top of Bradbury Mountain State Park.
 You could follow that with either a cruise out to Admiral Peary’s home on Eagle Island on a lobster boat with Atlantic Seal Cruises, or take a beautiful drive over Great and Orrs Island for a sail with our friends on their 70′ schooner, “Alert.”
 You’ll drive over the longest granite bridge in the world to get there, and there are fabulous restaurant choices on the ocean on Harpswell Neck or Bailey Island!
 All local favorite places to eat!

 You could also take the lighthouse tour by boat out of the Maine Maritime Museum to see as many as 7 lighthouses, while you enjoy the Kennebec River, eagles, ospreys and wildlife!
 SO MANY CHOICES!!

 Sadly, this is the day to check out (after a wonderful B&B breakfast, of course!).